RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetEventTypesParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Lists all event types.
+You can filter the returned list by bundle or application name.

 **`Summary`**

-Retrieve all event types.
-The returned list can be filtered by bundle or application.
+List all event types

 **`Throws`**